-- You can only allow your child to miss school if he or she is ill, or if you have advance permission from the school. - Absence requests will only be granted in exceptional circumstances. - You can be fined for taking your child out of school without advance permission from the school.
+- You can only allow your child to miss school if he or she is ill, or if you have advance permission from the school. - Absence requests will only be granted in exceptional circumstances as determined by the Local Authority. - You can be fined for taking your child out of school if it is unauthorised.

-You should refer to the school absence policy when considering whether to submit an absence request.
+You should refer to the school attendance policy when considering whether to submit an absence request.